Cantera/cantera-website/pages/tutorials/cxx-guide/compiling.rst

-CMake is a multi-platform build system that uses a high-level project description to generate platform-specific build scripts (for example, on Linux, CMake will generate Makefiles).
+CMake is a multi-platform build system that uses a high-level project description to generate platform-specific build scripts (for example, on Linux, CMake will generate Makefiles, and on Windows, it can generate Visual Studio ``.sln`` files).
 The configuration file for a CMake project is called ``CMakeLists.txt``.
 A typical ``CMakeLists.txt`` file for compiling a program that uses Cantera might look like this:

 .. code:: cmake